rphilipzhang/AI-PhD-S26/Notes/AI-Generated/8-Agentic-AI.md

 5. **The formal challenge.** Context engineering can be framed as an optimization problem: maximize the probability of the desired outcome subject to the hard constraint of context window size and the soft constraint of context rot.
 The ever-expanding universe of relevant information, filtered through a finite and degradation-prone window, defines the central tension that practitioners must navigate.

+6. **Harness engineering: from writing code to designing systems.** The emerging discipline of [harness engineering](https://openai.com/index/harness-engineering/) extends context engineering to the entire infrastructure around the model—environment design, feedback loops, evaluation, and permission management.
+The paradigm shift is profound: the engineer's role moves from author to architect, review becomes outcome-oriented, iteration becomes cheap, and optimization targets shift from human aesthetics to machine legibility and correctness.
+A key practical principle—provide agents a map, not a manual—ensures that information structure enables rather than overwhelms agent reasoning.

 > **The broader significance for business researchers:** Agentic AI is already transforming how research is conducted—from automated literature reviews and data analysis to experimental design and paper writing.
-Understanding the architecture of agents (loops, tools, memory), the standards that connect them to the world ([MCP](https://modelcontextprotocol.io/)), the risks they introduce (the lethal trifecta), and the principles that make them effective ([context engineering](https://www.anthropic.com/engineering/effective-context-engineering-for-ai-agents)) is essential for any researcher who wishes to leverage—or study—these systems.
+Understanding the architecture of agents (loops, tools, memory), the standards that connect them to the world ([MCP](https://modelcontextprotocol.io/)), the risks they introduce (the lethal trifecta), the principles that make them effective ([context engineering](https://www.anthropic.com/engineering/effective-context-engineering-for-ai-agents)), and the systems engineering that makes them reliable ([harness engineering](https://openai.com/index/harness-engineering/)) is essential for any researcher who wishes to leverage—or study—these systems.

 ## References